Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2026 Guide)

 Churn rate measures the percentage of customers who stop engaging with your brand over a specific period.

-Industry benchmarks vary significantly — ecommerce faces 77% annual churn rates while B2B SaaS companies target under 1% monthly churn (translating to annual rates below 5%)
+Industry benchmarks vary significantly.
+According to OpenSend’s analysis, ecommerce retailers face 77% annual churn rates, while B2B SaaS companies target under 1% monthly churn (approximately 12% annually).

 Monitor churn indicators like decreased login frequency, reduced purchase behavior, or email engagement drops.
 Implement predictive customer modeling to identify at-risk customers 30-60 days before they’re likely to churn.
 Measure the effectiveness of your retention journeys by comparing churn rates between orchestrated and non-orchestrated customer segments.